rvsrvs/learn-swift/README.md

 * Direct language support of Rust-style memory ownership
 * Direct language support of concurrency constructs.
 My own belief here is that Swift is going to adopt an [Actor model](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782#actor-model-theory) for concurrency.
 See below in the section on Functional Reactive Programming for how this fits into the overall architectural of an app.

-See below for more details on these and several other FP-related features.
+See below for more details on these and several other FP (functional programming)-related features.

 ## Swift Language Features That Should be Avoided

 The community is converging on using the functional programming aspects of Swift and deprecating the imperative programming parts.
 At this point it is clear that many of the imperative features of the language are there to smooth the transition from ObjC to Swift.
-These features remain in the language, but best practice is to use them more and more sparingly (if at all).
+These features remain in the language, but best practice is to use them more and more sparingl, if at all.
 Because of this (and often surprisingly to those familiar only with the imperative style), best practice is to avoid the following features of Swift:

 ### NEVER USE
-* for-loops use Sequence higher-order methods instead
+* for-loops - use Sequence higher-order methods instead
-* while-loops outside of RunLoops in functional reactive systems, there is a while-loop at the top of a RunLoop and all code below that reacts and returns results, no other while loops are needed
+* while-loops outside of `RunLoops` - in functional reactive systems, there is a while-loop at the top of a RunLoop and all code below that reacts and returns results, no other while loops are needed
-* callbacks, NotificationCenters, or similar constructions you should replace these with use of Combine Publisher(s) in every case
+* callbacks, `NotificationCenter`s, or similar constructions - you should replace these with use of Combine Publisher(s) in every case
-* inheritance replace with a mix of generic wrappers, enums and protocol witnesses as appropriate,
+* inheritance - replace with a mix of generic wrappers, enums and protocol witnesses as appropriate,
-* throws in APIs that you design, you should use Result instead. `throw`-ing functions simply do not compose well and hence do not fit well inside a functional code base.
+* the `throws` keyword in APIs that you design - you should use Result instead. `throw`-ing functions simply do not compose well and hence do not fit well inside a functional code base.

 ### NEVER USE OUTSIDE OF MIXED IMPERATIVE/FUNCTIONAL CODEBASES
-* functions that return Void.
-Void-returning functions, by construction, can only be used to accomplish side-effects.
+* functions that return `Void` -  Void-returning functions, by construction, can only be used to accomplish side-effects.
 The type system has specific capabilities to handle side-effects in more efficient functional ways, so Void-returning functions should be avoided.
 E.g. if you return Void because you are dispatching an asynchronous operation, you should look at Combine or SwiftNIO and return a Future instead, if you are returning Void from a setter, you should consider the functional alternatives that allow chained application or, even better, move to using immutable objects that are constructed correctly to begin with.
-* Array.forEach `forEach` is used to perform Void-returning functions on Sequence types.
+* `Array.forEach` -`forEach` is used to perform Void-returning functions on Sequence types.
 It is itself a Void-returning function and therefore falls under the guideline of things to avoid for both what it does and what it returns.
 This should be avoided except for instances of interacting with imperative code.
-* PassthroughSubject from Combine.
+* `PassthroughSubject` from Combine.
 You use PassthroughSubject in order to invoke its `send` function, which is a Void-returning function and therefore indicative of an imperative-only interface.
 In a pure functional codebase this is not needed.
 It is there to connect the imperative and functional parts of your codebase.

 ### USE ONLY WITH CAREFUL CONSIDERATION
 * PATs (Protocols with Associated Types) should be reserved as a feature for people writing framework libraries.
 This is still IMHO an immature area of the language.
 As currently constituted, they introduce a world of hurt except for very specific cases where the programmer truly understands the interactions of the various concrete types being designed.
 The only exception to this may be protocols which have an only an associatedtype of Self.
 If you are planning to make use of PATs you may well want to do some reading on type and category theory to make sure you understand the thinking that has already gone into standard library protocols like Sequence so that you avoid reinventing wheels.
 * the `mutating` keyword on structs.
 This should be used only as a performance optimization after it has been proven to be to necessary.
 It is frequently associated with functions returning Void.
 The deprecated pattern is to create a `var` struct or class and then immediately begin mutating its values to properly configure it.
 Usage of this pattern should always be replaced with inits which construct the value correctly to begin with.
 Inits of this type frequently take closures so you'll want to be aware of how to use closures in your initializers.
-* var properties in structs.
+* `var` properties in structs.
 By default your data structures should be immutable and mutability should only be used after due consideration and a driving performance requirement.
 If you make your properties `let` by default, you will find that use of the mutating keyword in the previous point simply goes away on its own.

 ### ASPIRE NOT TO USE
-* if and if-else statements (prefer the use of ternary conditionals that return values instead),  If `switch` had a language-supported form which returned values in the way that ternary if's do, switch would join this list.
+* `if` and `if-else` statements (prefer the use of ternary conditionals that return values instead),  If `switch` had a language-supported form which returned values in the way that ternary if's do, switch would join this list.
 * protocols (unless you are absolutely sure that there is only one way for each conforming concrete type to implement the protocol).
 Most application-level declarations of protocols do not meet this test and should use protocol witness structs instead. (you can thank me later).
 So, for example, Hashable and Equatable can be implemented only one way for any given type and are therefore good subjects for protocols.
 CustomDebugStringConvertible frequently can be implemented in multiple ways for a given type and in those circumstances should be managed with a protocol witness rather than a conformance.
 Think about this when you go to create a protocol type.

 Note that some of the points above are not iron-clad rules but others are.
 For-loops, callbacks and inheritance are never needed and should not be used.
 Void-returning functions and PATs are appropriate in some specific but infrequent situations.
 Ternaries over if's and protocol witnesses can be aspirational.
 However, all uses of the above should be carefully considered before they are employed in code.